metaskills/holy_grail_harness/README.md

 The glyph icons included in Twitter Bootstrap are horrible for hi-resolution "retina" displays typically found on mobile devices.
 Thankfully the [Font Awesome](http://fortawesome.github.com/Font-Awesome/) project provides a drop in replacement that instead uses icon fonts vs raster images.

 The HolyGrailHarness vendors these font files and the needed `font-awesome.scss` file and requires them as part of the Twitter Bootstrap bundle shown above.
+More advanced users may prefer to only include the icon fonts needed in their application or a few custom icons.
+If that is the case, check out [Font Custom](http://endtwist.github.com/fontcustom/), webfonts from the comfort of the command line.